askiiart/guilty-pad-gay/README.md

 ---

 This is a macro pad which is designed with the [Guilty Pad XX Accent Core Plus Yuri](https://github.com/askiiart/guilty-pad-xx-accent-core-plus-yuri) in mind - can either act independently, or with the right firmware, could theoretically act as a very weird split keyboard.
+For now it just includes very basic kmk firmware for testing.

 ![](/readme-images/pcb.png)